 But even he admitted that is wrong.

 While people can debate how addictive marijuana is relative to other drugs, there is no debate that it can be addictive for some people in some situations.
-As such, we rated Morgan's claim False.
+We rated the claim False.

 Have a suggestion for a fact-check?
-Email us at [email protected] or suggest an item on Twitter @PolitiFactFL.
+Email us at [email protected] or suggest an item on Twitter @PolitiFact.